kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 ---
 title: Example Studies
-keywords: example studies, jspsych, lab.js, labjs, osweb, opensesame, javascript, bootstrap, jquery, pure, css, highchart, survey, metacognition
+keywords: example studies, jspsych, lab.js, labjs, osweb, opensesame, javascript, bootstrap, jquery, pure, css, highchart, survey, metacognition, prolific
 tags:
 summary: These study examples will (hopefully) be a helpful starting point for you to write your own studies.
 They also show how different client-side frameworks integrate with JATOS, and illustrate (e.g.) how to easily import/export studies, how to store and show results, and how to do messaging in group studies.
 sidebar: mydoc_sidebar
 permalink: Example-Studies.html
 folder:
 toc: false
-last_updated: 25 June 2019
+last_updated: 5 Dec 2019
 ---

 ### Overview